Learn San Jose style popping, strutting and flowmation from one of the originators, Money B

 The Camelot Kings of San Jose in 1977

 During the Second Great Migration (1940s to 70s), an influx of Black musicians from the South created a thriving music and dance scene in West Oakland and in San Francisco’s Fillmore district.
 Together the two were known as "the Harlem of the West," mirroring New York’s epicenter of Black culture on the East Coast.
-The artistic vitality and political fire of Oakland's culture, music, and social justice movements like the Black Panthers, blended Black power aesthetics and political radicalism with the raw energy of funk.
+The artistic vitality and political fire of Oakland's culture, music, and social justice movements (including the Black Panther Party), blended Black power aesthetics and political radicalism with the raw energy of funk.

-From Oakland and San Francisco, countless young pioneers carried the likes of boogaloo, strutting, robotting, and popping, across cities like Richmond, Berkeley, Hayward, Union City, Fremont, San Jose, Modesto, Stockton, Sacramento, before the dances made their way down through the rest of California and the United States... and eventually the whole world.
+From Oakland and San Francisco, countless young pioneers carried the likes of boogaloo, strutting, robotting, and popping, across cities like Richmond, Berkeley, Hayward, Union City, Fremont, San Jose, Modesto, Stockton, Sacramento, before the dances made their way down through the rest of California and on to the greater United States... and eventually the whole world.

 Money B with Playboyz Inc in 1981

-Founded in East San Jose in 1981 by Robert "Playboy Rob" Sabala (1967-1999), Playboyz Inc is one of the Bay Area’s oldest active and most influential popping and strutting crews, having helped shape the San Jose style of popping known as flowmation.
-Unlike the sharper, more mechanical approaches to strutting and popping, flowmation emphasizes continuous, liquid-smooth and intricate transitions, where styles melt into each other seamlessly, blending precision with rhythm and storytelling.
+Playboyz Inc was founded in East San Jose in 1981 by Robert “Playboy Rob” Sabala (1967–1999), and has become one of the Bay Area’s oldest active and most influential popping and strutting crews.
+Central to their legacy is "flowmation": a San Jose originated approach to popping and strutting that emphasizes liquid-smooth transitions where styles melt seamlessly into and out from one another, while balancing increasingly intricate techniques and storytelling.

 Since 1981, Playboyz Inc has been an integral part of American street dance history.
-Now, for the first time, you can learn directly from the OG Bryan Moreno, better known as
+Now, for the first time, you can learn online directly from the OG Bryan Moreno, better known as

 MONEY B